SixGod191001/azure-adf-framework/README.md

   2. Data Flow Processing:
      - Support data transformation, cleansing, and processing to meet business requirements.
      - Offer a rich set of data processing activities such as data splitting, merging, aggregation, filtering, and more.
+     - Support multiple interfaces, such as Azure Synapse and Azure Databricks
   3. Parameterization and Configuration:
      - Allow parameterization of tasks and data flows to enhance reusability and flexibility.
      - Provide configuration options for dynamic adjustments based on environment and requirements.